assembla/ecvc-svn/README.md

 ## Current Project: Shelving
 Shelving means setting your uncommitted changes aside, so that you can work on something else.
 Shelving is a fast, local,  convenient way of creating and applying patches, similar in concept to 'git stash'.

+Shelving is available in [Cornerstone 4](https://cornerstone.assembla.com/) and TortoiseSVN 1.10 and command-line Subversion 1.10.

-Shelving is available in preview builds of TortoiseSVN and command-line Subversion.
+Checkpointing is available in [Cornerstone 4](https://cornerstone.assembla.com/) and preview builds of TortoiseSVN and command-line Subversion.

 ### Current status
-This is the first public preview.
-It works.
-It only shelves text changes.
+The first released version of shelving supports changes in text files only.
+Support for 'binary' files is in development.
 See the design doc (linked below) for details.

 The central development doc: [Shelving and Checkpointing Dev.](https://docs.google.com/document/d/1PVgw0BdPF7v67oxIK7B_Yjmr3p28ojabP5N1PfZTsHk) includes the rationale and the current limitations and possible extensions.
   * you can add your comments in there too